DevYeom/ModernRIBs/README.md

 ## Installation

-There are four ways to use ModernRIBs in your project:
+There are three ways to use ModernRIBs in your project:

-- using CocoaPods
+- Using CocoaPods
-- using Swift Package Manager
+- Using Swift Package Manager
-- manual install (build frameworks or embed Xcode Project)
+- Manual install (build frameworks or embed Xcode Project)

 #### CocoaPods